Marcus Garvey: Criminal charges: 1922–1923

 In January 1922, Garvey was arrested and charged with mail fraud for having advertised the sale of stocks in a ship, Orion, which the Black Star Line did not yet own.
-He was bailed for $2,500.
+He was bailed out for $2,500.
 Hoover and the BOI were committed to securing a conviction; they had also received complaints from a small number of the Black Star Line's stock owners, who wanted them to pursue the matter further.
 Garvey spoke out against the charges he faced, but focused on blaming not the state, but rival African-American groups, for them.
 As well as accusing disgruntled former members of UNIA, in a Liberty Hall speech, he implied that the NAACP were behind the conspiracy to imprison him.
 The mainstream press picked up on the charge, largely presenting Garvey as a con artist who had swindled African-American people.